Well friends, our ugly foyer is well on its way to being gorgeous! And it’s all thanks to our DIY painted plank wall.

 Luckily, I decided this year was all about living boldly.
 Not being scared to fail.
 Taking risks and shooting for something awesome, knowing full well it just might turn out closer to awful.
 So I went for it… and it turned out amazing!

-This post contains affiliate links – you get to buy cool stuff you want and support future DIY projects on Lovely Etc. at the same time.
+This post contains affiliate links – you get to buy cool stuff you want and support Lovely Etc. at the same time.
 See my full disclosure here.

-Materials needed to make your own plank wall
+Materials needed to make your own painted plank wall

 1/4 inch plywood